 CONTINUING ED FOR EDUCATORS

-Up to 26 Clock Hours are available for Washington State teachers, administrators, and educational staff associates who take this course.
+Up to 26 Clock Hours are available for eligible Washington State (K-12) teachers, administrators, and educational staff associates who take this course.
+Please check this page to confirm eligibility for clock hours.
 Mindfulness Northwest is an approved provider through Washington State OSPI.